Find out how Startup Sussex can kickstart your new business.

 An introduction to the key members of the team, their role/s within the startup and relevant skills and experience.

-• Business ideas (without a social impact agenda), you can win up to 5k.
+• you can win up to £5,000

 Research and statistics

-Additional research, statistics and appropriate referencing of personal or external research.
+Applicants are also invited to include a slide showing additional research, statistics and appropriate referencing of personal or external research.

-• There is a maximum limit of 15 slides.
+• there is a maximum limit of 15 slides

-Eight shortlisted applicants will be selected to pitch in front of a select panel of judges, including alumnus founders, business owners and industry experts.
+Shortlisted applicants will be selected to pitch in front of a select panel of judges, including alumnus founders, business owners and industry experts.

 Support and Guidance